 The Burning Ship

-The nocturnal setting of The Burning Ship, probably a far-flung Civil War skirmish in the South Pacific Caroline Islands, suggests the somber tone of a divided nation, rather than a dramatic maritime battle.
-The Museum’s painting is apparently a study for a much larger canvas of the same subject, dated 1871, at the Shelburne Museum.
-References to a painting by Bierstadt of this subject appear as early as 1869.
-At the time this was painted, Bierstadt had a summer home in Irvington.
+The scene most likely depicts a Civil War skirmish in the South Pacific’s Caroline Islands.
+Like other Hudson River School painters who connected historical epochs to natural metaphors, Bierstadt juxtaposes the natural rhythms of the moon with the chaos of the manmade conflagration on the water, suggesting the somber tone of a divided nation, rather than a dramatic maritime battle.
+The Museum’s painting is a study for a much larger canvas of the same subject, dated 1871, at the Shelburne Museum.